Feeling Adventurous? A New Exciting Way To Explore Edinburgh!

 For travelers already familiar and experienced with bike rentals and for those who have never tried or thought about it ; below we break down all the information to get you started for Edinburgh.

-For our savvy travelers, the closest and best are located just near our very own Castle Rock Hostel.
+For our savvy travellers, the closest and best are located just near our very own Castle Rock Hostel.
 Located at the corner of Castle Terrace and Lady Lawson street, this bike station offers a guarantee for a bike and easier access to comfortably ride out of the city centre towards places like the Meadows and Holyrood Park.
-The other nearest bike station is located on the Royal Mile, which is ideal to access especially after doing a free walking tour (Sandeman’s tour actually stops at this rental point when covering the history of the Chambers Building).
+Closer to our other two hostels, High Street Hostel and Royal Mile Backpackers, the next closest bike station is located on the Royal Mile, which is ideal to access especially after doing a free walking tour (Sandeman’s tour actually stops at this rental point when covering the history of the Chambers Building).
 One could easily get a bike there, and proceed out of the Royal Mile towards St. Andrew Square and down towards Dean Village through Stockbridge.
 On the way back, instead of riding back to the Royal Mile, dropping a bike on Prince’s Street can leave room to explore the Prince’s Street Gardens.
-Or if one is very adventurous, they can ride all the way to one of Edinburgh’s most favored places, not only by the locals but travels alike; Portobello beach.
+Or if one is very adventurous, they can ride all the way to one of Edinburgh’s most favoured places, not only by the locals but travels alike; Portobello beach.
 If one way bike journey produces enough excitement or if Scotland’s weather delivers a surprise, a bus journey back to the city centre will easily assure a comfortable ride back.

 Above Images by Sasha Alexander